Mzwanele Manyi: Progressive Professionals Forum

 In 2013, Manyi became the founding president of a new organisation, the Progressive Professionals Forum (PPF).
 Openly affiliated to the ANC – though purportedly independent of the party – the PPF's mission was to represent professionals and intellectuals who supported the ANC's agenda and policies, with its founding secretary-general, Siphile Buthelezi, explaining, "we are the beneficiaries of the ANC-led government policies and now it is time to plough back".
 In 2017, following a parliamentary question from the DA's David Maynier, the government disclosed that two parastatals, Eskom and Transnet, had provided R840,000 in donations to the PPF.

 From his PPF platform, Manyi remained an outspoken advocate for so-called radical economic transformation.
 In January 2017, Manyi announced that the PPF was "not convinced" about the merits of constitutional democracy and supported a "discussion" about a possible transition to pure majoritarian democracy under parliamentary sovereignty.
 Controversially, Manyi argued that the South African Constitution had been introduced during the post-apartheid transition by the Afrikaner Broederbond, who benefitted from constitutional democracy because it limited the democratic government's ability to effect structural economic change.
 He reprised this argument on several occasions, and additionally argued in March 2017 that ANC policies, including the Public Finance Management system, had been "infiltrated" and now served white monopoly capital.
 In one example derided by columnists, Manyi criticised a 2017 tax increase for South Africa's top earners (about 105,000 people), saying that a heavy income tax on earnings above R1.5 million favoured white monopoly capital and disadvantaged the black middle class.

-Manyi also spearheaded the PPF's vociferous opposition to the Financial Intelligence Centre Amendment Bill, which updated anti-money laundering measures to meet international standards.
+Manyi also spearheaded the PPF's vociferous opposition to the Financial Intelligence Centre Amendment Bill (FIC), which updated anti-money laundering measures to meet international standards.
 Manyi argued that the bill was prejudicial to the ANC's black donors, who he said would be persecuted as politically exposed persons.
-He warned that the PPF was "dangerous", would "enslave" businesspeople, and would ensure that the ANC ended up "broke as hell".
+He warned that the FIC was "dangerous", would "enslave" businesspeople, and would ensure that the ANC ended up "broke as hell".
 The ANC's Cyril Ramaphosa distanced the party from the PPF's stance, clarifying that the party did not accept laundered donations.